-Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions 1] Ensure allocation of Pollution, 1.
+Objectives Risks Actions Monitoring (Criteria/Targets Remedial Actions 1] Ensure allocation of Pollution, 1.
 Ensure no pollution of any water Annual audits of 1.
 Adequate If pollution or erosion is sufficient resources for odours, erosion resources, including surface water, operations vs EMP annual Budgets detected immediate on-going Water Quality and illegal storm water and groundwater takes to identify those 2.
-On-going action must be taken to and Storm Water quality of waste place as a result of any activities on requirements that employment of contain the pollution or Management water discharge the site. are not being met.
-ECO and in erosion. e.g. staff, equipment, 2.
-Ensure that no water other than Responsibility: house Within 24hours of budget storm water be discharged in the ECO maintenance detection the ECO storm water system. staff must be informed of 3.
-The storm water channels must be the incident, where monitored and maintained on a after ECO will conduct regular basis by the municipality.
-All a site visit and waste within the channels must be recommend further removed on a weekly base and at the rehabilitation methods discharge points on a monthly base to be implemented. and after heavy rains.
-If any erosion Depending on type and and/or degradation of the storm water extent of pollution or channel or surrounds are noticed erosion occurred immediate action must be taken by specialists may be the municipality to rectify the contacted to provide situation.
-(Corrective and specific preventative measures taken will recommendations. depend upon type and extent of An incident report to be erosion and/or degradation compiled and sent to occurring). municipal and 4.
-Storm water should be directed away governmental from the roads and into the existing authorities. natural flow paths on site.
-5. The use of municipal water for construction and operation must as far as reasonably practicable is to be done in accordance with Circular C1 of 2018: Water Crisis Response Guidelines for the Western Cape.
+0 0 action must be taken to and Storm Water quality of waste place as a result of any activities on the requirements that employment of contain the pollution or Management water discharge site. are not being met. in-house erosion. e.g. staff, equipment, 2.
+Ensure that no water other than storm Responsibility: maintenance Within 24hours of budget water be discharged in the storm water Municipality staff detection the ECO system. must be informed of 3.
+The storm water channels must be the incident, where monitored and maintained on a regular after ECO will conduct basis by the municipality.
+All waste a site visit and within the channels must be removed recommend further on a weekly base and at the discharge rehabilitation methods points on a monthly base and after to be implemented. heavy rains.
+If any erosion and/or Depending on type and degradation of the storm water channel extent of pollution or or surrounds are noticed immediate erosion occurred action must be taken by the specialists may be municipality to rectify the situation. contacted to provide (Corrective and preventative measures specific taken will depend upon type and extent recommendations. of erosion and/or degradation occurring).
+An incident report to be 4 0, compiled and sent to 4.
+Litter-traps must be installed on all municipal and storm water outlets, which are to be governmental authorities. monitored and cleaned on an ongoing regular basis. autionities.
+5 Storm water should be directed away 5. from the roads and into the existing natural flow paths on site.
+6. The use of municipal water for 0. construction and operation must as far as reasonably practicable is to be done in accordance with Circular C1 of 2018: Water Crisis Response Guidelines for the Western Cape.